-- 5. Licences to be taken out by money lenders.
-(1) Every money lender (whether carrying on business alone or as a partner in a firm shall as hereinafter in this Act provided take out annually a licence in the prescribed form in his own name and in the business name if any of himself or of the firm and in no other name, and with the address or all the addresses if more than one at which he carries on business. - (2) For the purposes of this Act any address at which a money lender has an agency in connexion with his money lending business shall be deemed to be an address at which he carries on business as a money lender. - (3) The registration of any money lender under the Money Lenders subject to this Act shall continue in force until the 31st day of March next after the commencement of this Act:
+- 5. Licenses to be taken out by money lenders.
+(1) A money lender (whether alone or as a partner in a irm) shall has hereinafter in this Act provided annually register himself as a money lender in accordance with this Act, under his own name and under the business name if any of himself or of the firm and in no other name, and with the address or all the addresses if more than one at which he carries on business. - (2) For the purposes of this Act any address at which a money lender has an agency in connexion with his money lending business shall be deemed to be an address at which he carries on business as a money lender. - (3) Where an applicant for a licence is a corporation, the licence shall be taken out on behalf of the corporation by some person appointed in writing by the corporation. - (4) Notwithstanding anything in this Act, where in respect of any period licences are taken out by more than two money lenders in respect of any address at which they carry on business as partners in a firm, no fee shall be payable under this Act in respect of the issue of more than two of such licences. - 6.
+Applications for licences.
+(1) A money lender who desires to obtain or renew a licence shall lodge an application in triplicate in the prescribed form and manner with the clerk of the Court, nearest to the place of business or principal place of business in respect of which the licence is required.